Painting Cost FAQs

 - Architecturally designed homes

-When I’d advising family, friends and clients on this question I try to get them to answer a couple of other critical questions that can determine the overall experience and ‘true cost’ of getting their house painted.
+When I had to advise, I try to get them to answer a couple of other critical questions.
+These questions can determine the overall experience and ‘true cost’ of getting their house painted.

 1. Why are they painting?